-Naprosyn is a pain reliever used primarily for arthritis.
+Naprosyn (Naproxen) is a pain reliever used primarily for arthritis.

 Like other nonsteroidal anti-inflammatory drugs, or NSAIDs, it may also be prescribed for menstrual cramps, bursitis, tendinitis, sprains, strains and other painful conditions.